Mochammad Zaenuri

-Mochammad Zaenuri (born 10 June 1995), is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Dewa United.
+Mochammad Zaenuri (born 10 June 1995) is an Indonesian professional footballer who plays as a centre-back for Persikad Depok.

 Club career

 Perseru Serui

 In 2017, Zaenuri signed a year contract with Perseru Serui.
 He made his league debut on 20 April 2017 in a match against Bhayangkara.
 On 18 October 2017, Zaenuri scored his first goal for Perseru against Persegres Gresik United in the 45th minute at the Petrokimia Stadium, Gresik.

 Arema

 After being released by Perseru Serui, Arema immediately signed Zaenuri on a free transfer during the 2018 mid-season transfer window.
 He made his league debut on 24 March 2017 in a match against Mitra Kukar at the Kanjuruhan Stadium, Malang.

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2018 season.
 Zaenuri made his debut on 16 September 2018 in a match against Bhayangkara.
 On 26 June 2019, Zaenuri scored his first goal for Persela against Bhayangkara in the 3rd minute at the Patriot Stadium, Bekasi.